-The second way is to use numerical methods.
+The second technical solution is to use numerical methods.
 We start with the physics formula of heat transfer.
 Then the formula we rearrange and simplified into a simple algebra that can be done by the computer.
-Art to reorder and simplify the mathematical model is further learned in Numerical method for engineer and finite element method.
+Art to reorder and simplify the mathematical model is further learned in the Numerical method for engineer and finite element method.
 Then we simulate this problem using computer software such as ABAQUS or ANSYS. this approach is often referred to as modeling.
 The most important thing in this modeling is how we validate the model we have created so that the results are nearly accurate.

-The third way is to use a technical experiment.
+The third technical is to use a technical experiment.
 We create the plate and on each side we give the boundary condition.
 Then we measure the temperature on the plate using thermocouple or with the help of infrared camera.
 This is further studied in infrared thermography articles.

-Ideally, the 3 ways mentioned above lead to a convergent answer.
+Ideally, the 3 ways technical solution mentioned above lead to a convergent answer.
 If we are already proficient using these three ways, we will feel the beauty of engineering science.
 Let’s sing a song for engineer.